craftercms/docs/source/.new-ia/by-role/developer/templated/targeting.rst

 |

-Targeting can be configured by clicking on |siteTools| in the Sidebar, then clicking on **Configuration** and finally selecting **User Interface Configuration** from the dropdown box.
+Targeting can be configured by clicking on |projectTools| in the Sidebar, then clicking on **Configuration** and finally selecting **User Interface Configuration** from the dropdown box.
 Below is the sample configuration for Guy and Gal, that is used in the Website Editorial blueprint.